-- 1. Set the PSwitch Cooling Gain to 25% (see page 91) and cool the switch.
-Observe the current on the front of the Model 430 Programmer while the persistent switch is cooling - 2.
-If the switch will not lock (cool to superconducting), resulting in a PSW lock error, reduce the PSwitch Cooling Gain by several percent and attempt cooling the switch again. - 3.
-If the switch cools but the magnet current has excessive drift during cooling, increase the PSWitch Cooling Gain value by several percent.
+- 1. Set the PSwitch Cooling Gain to 10% (see page 113) and cool the switch.
+Observe the current on the front of the Model 430 Programmer while the persistent switch is cooling, or use the Magnet-DAQ application (see page 215) with a highly-zoomed Plot view of the magnet current/field. - 2.
+If the switch will not lock (i.e. cool to superconducting), resulting in a PSW lock error, check/increase the PSwitch Cooled Time (see page 112) and try again. - 3.
+If the switch cools but the magnet current still has excessive drift during cooling, increase the PSwitch Cooling Gain value by 10% and try again.